 Lucas’ temporary disability payments stop at the time his injury is determined to be stable.

-An injured worker who is off work on temporary total disability and then returns to work may be entitled to further temporary disability payments for medical treatment if the:
+If you are off work on temporary total disability and then return to work, you may be entitled to further temporary disability payments for medical treatment if the:

 - treatment is located more than 50 miles from the place of employment.14

-The employer cannot require the injured worker to use sick or personal leave for this medical treatment.16
+The employer cannot require you to use sick or personal leave for this medical treatment.16

-If the temporary total disability is paid for more than 90 days, the injured worker or Nevada employer can request a vocational rehabilitation counselor to prepare a report on the employee’s ability to:
+If the temporary total disability is paid for more than 90 days, you or your Nevada employer can request a vocational rehabilitation counselor to prepare a report on your ability to:

 - return to the same job